Software Testing Resume Template for 2 to 6 Years Experience

 #2) Objective: Optional section, especially useful to explain your choice of getting into IT- QA field if you have not been from a computer science background and have a different career prior to now, or if you have been from a certain branch of IT and want to transition to another one.

-#3) Professional Summary: A gist of your skills, your strengths, roles performed technologies you know, achievements & awards, certifications if any, etc. Start with the points that are most significant in the list.
+#3) Professional Summary: A gist of your skills, your strengths, roles performed, technologies you know, achievements & awards, certifications if any, etc. Start with the points that are most significant in the list.

-#4) Certifications: Include this section, if you have been certified in many areas.
+#4) Certifications: Include this section if you have been certified in many areas.
 Note: I have come across some newcomers who include – “preparing for ISTQB” or something to that effect in this section.
 This is generally not apt.
 Include only the ones that you have already been certified.
 For multiple certifications use a table.

 Also read =>> How and where to put certifications on your resume.

-#5) Work experience: List all the organizations you worked for until now.
+#5) Work experience: List all the organizations you have worked for until now.
 A table works best for this.
 Order the columns in this table by keeping your most recent experience as the first row.

 #6) Technical Skills: List all your skills acquired on-job and off-job according to categories.